-Maligne Canyon is a magical place in the winter © Parks Canada/R. Bray
+Maligne Canyon in the summer © Parks Canada/R. Bray

 Waterfalls, fossils, potholes, underground stream outlets, the nests of ravens and rare black swifts, unexpectedly lush plant life and the startling effects of frost action - these are just some of the wonders of Maligne Canyon.
 Swirling, churning water has worn the canyon, only two metres across at some points, to a depth of more than 50 metres.